cml3366/mysite/content/posts/badao-jiugua-san-tai-yongxian.md

 ## ABSTRACT

-The classical I Ching (易经) system encodes natural phenomena using three-line binary configurations, generating exactly 2³ = 8 trigrams and 2⁶ = 64 hexagrams.
+The classical I Ching (易经) system encodes natural phenomena using three-line binary configurations, generating exactly 2³ = 8 trigrams and 2�?= 64 hexagrams.
 This binary limitation cannot represent superposition states or intermediate conditions—phenomena ubiquitous in quantum systems.
-Here we demonstrate mathematically, informationally, and physically that a three-state (ternary) system emerges necessarily when incorporating the intermediate "qi" (炁) state between pure yin (0) and pure yang (1).
-The resulting nine-trigram system with three-state (0, 1, 2) encoding provides 3³ = 27 stable configurations, representing a 58.5% increase in information capacity per bit (log₂3 ≈ 1.585 vs. 1 for binary).
+Here we demonstrate mathematically, informationally, and physically that a three-state (ternary) system emerges necessarily when incorporating the intermediate "qi" (�? state between pure yin (0) and pure yang (1).
+The resulting nine-trigram system with three-state (0, 1, 2) encoding provides 3³ = 27 stable configurations, representing a 58.5% increase in information capacity per bit (log�? �?1.585 vs. 1 for binary).
 We prove this system maps isomorphically to Qutrit-based quantum computing architectures and show that traditional five-element transition rules correspond to quantum operator interactions.
 By reconstructing the River Map (河圖) and Lo Shu (洛書) arrangements through this framework, we reveal these ancient texts encode time-evolution operators whose eigenperiods match observed 9-year cycles in historical meteorological, economic, and health data.
 This work demonstrates how traditional knowledge systems may represent sophisticated approaches to information encoding in chaotic systems, with direct applications to quantum information theory and predictive analytics.

 **Keywords:** quantum information theory, ternary systems, ancient epistemology, non-local correlations, information capacity